virgili0/Virgilio/content/purgatorio/launch-and-mantain-the-system/automation-and-reproducibility.md

 This is true for almost every field (not only Data Science), in fact if we look at the Wikipedia definition it says:

-> _Advantages of Automation_:
->
+ **_Advantages of Automation_**:

->- Increased throughput or productivity.
+- Increased throughput or productivity.
->- Improved quality or increased predictability of quality.
+- Improved quality or increased predictability of quality.
->- Improved robustness (consistency), of processes or product.
+- Improved robustness (consistency), of processes or product.
->- Increased consistency of output.
+- Increased consistency of output.
->- Reduced direct human labor costs and expenses.
+- Reduced direct human labor costs and expenses.
->- Replaces human operators in tasks that involve hard physical or monotonous work (e.g., using
+- Replaces human operators in tasks that involve hard physical or monotonous work (e.g., using
->- Performs tasks that are beyond human capabilities of size, weight, speed, endurance, etc.
+- Performs tasks that are beyond human capabilities of size, weight, speed, endurance, etc.
->- Reduces operation time and work handling time significantly.
+- Reduces operation time and work handling time significantly.
->- Frees up workers to take on other roles.
+- Frees up workers to take on other roles.
->- Provides higher level jobs in the development, deployment, maintenance and running of the automated processes.
+- Provides higher level jobs in the development, deployment, maintenance and running of the automated processes.

 This article explains very well why Automation is crucial for the Data Science world: